Planning a vacation and wondering how long can betta fish go without food? You’re already in the “responsible fishkeeper” mindset!

 Going away on vacation, or leaving your betta tank unattended, is wildly different than making pet care arrangements if you were to leave a cat or dog at home.

-If a fish sitter isn’t an option, just be sure to follow as many (or all!) of the steps listed above to give your betta the best tank conditions, so it has an easier time adjusting to an extended fasting period.
+If a fish sitter isn’t an option, just be sure to follow as many (or all!) of the steps listed above to give your betta a healthy environment, so it has an easier time adjusting to an extended fasting period.

-Fewer stress triggers = better chances of coming back to a healthy (although hungry) betta!
+Fewer stress triggers = better chances of coming back to a healthy fish!

 - Ghost Shrimp And Betta Fish: Can They Live In The Same Tank?